-This is an interactive simulation tool for evaluating the progression of the COVID-19 epidemic from user-input decisions for daily changes in social distancing, contact tracing and testing, and universal testing, starting from June 1st for a duration set by the user.
+This is an interactive simulation tool for evaluating the progression of the COVID-19 epidemic from user-input decisions for weekly changes in social distancing, contact tracing and testing, and universal testing, over a 52 week period starting from June 1st.
 The simulation is a deterministic compartmental model calibrated to match the epidemic in New York.
 The model is constructed in Python software, and is setup with a user-friendly interactive interface through the Google Colab for ease of use to the general audience.
 Thus, the tool can be used by multiple stakeholders for evaluating alternative public health response decisions for the elimination of the COVID-19 epidemic.